DovieW/instant-bookmark/README.md

 - A content script tracks the currently hovered `<a>`.
 - The background service worker listens for commands and saves either the hovered link or the active tab into the configured bookmark folder.

+Note: on some sites (notably Gmail), hovered links can live inside special iframes; the extension may use an on-demand fallback to detect the hovered link.

 ## Feedback when saving

 When you save via a keyboard shortcut, the extension provides quick feedback: